wwwwwwari/debian-setup-scripts/Setup.md

 Inherits=Bibata-Modern-Classic
 ```

+`sudo cp ~/git/debian-setup-scripts/themes/Adwaita-Actually-Dark /usr/share/themes/`

 ### GTK2 Theme Setup

 `lxappearance`

-Change the theme to Blackbird, icon to Papirus-Dark and cursor to Bibata.
+Change the theme to `Adwaita-Actually-Dark`, icon to Papirus-Dark and cursor to Bibata.

 Check if the theme is applied in programs like pcmanfm and lxtask